-Transmission of urgency messages shall be carried out in two steps:
+Transmission of urgency messages shall be carried out in three steps:

-– announcement of the urgency message,
+– announcement of the urgency message using DSC,

-– transmission of the urgency message.
+– transmission of the urgency call and

+– transmission of the message using radiotelephony.

 The announcement is carried out by transmission of a DSC urgency call on the DSC distress calling channel (2 187.5 kHz on MF, channel 70 on VHF).

-The urgency message is transmitted on the distress traffic channel (2 182 kHz on MF, channel 16 on VHF).
+The urgency call and message are transmitted on the distress traffic channel (2 182 kHz on MF, channel 16 on VHF).

 The DSC urgency call may be addressed to all stations at VHF, or a geographic area at MF/HF, or to a specific station.
 The frequency on which the urgency message will be transmitted shall be included in the DSC urgency call.